NearNodeFlash/nnf-dm/daemons/compute/Readme.md

 | 1 | Not Found | The request with the supplied UID was not found |
 | 2 | Deleted | The data movement request was deleted successfully |
 | 3 | Active | The data movement request is currently active and cannot be deleted |

+# Example Clients

+## Go

+The Go client, which resides in ./client-go, is the most customizable client example.
+It demonstrates a number of command line options to configure the Create request.
+It provides a debug hook to _not_ delete the request after completion so one can test the requests are cleaned up as part of the workflow.

+## C

+The C client, which resides in ./_client-c, is a simple client that uses CGo as an interface to the server.
+(The leading underscore "\_" in the directory is so Go ignores directory as part of a larger repository build).
+As there is no native C GRPC implementation, Go is used to interface with the GRPC server while providing an interface to the C code.
+A Makefile is provided to build the various components and assemble it into a final executable.

+## Python

+The Python client, which resides in ./client-py, is a very simple client.
+No customization options are provided